 The granite quarries at Little Cottonwood Canyon were the source of granite stone for the new Utah state capitol building, all shipped via the Salt Lake & Alta Railroad.
-The contract for the construction of the new state capital building was held by Stewart Construction Company.
+The contract for the construction of the new state capitol building was held by Stewart Construction Company.
 The granite stone work was being done by Utah Consolidated Stone Company.
 The completion of the capitol building had been delayed from July 1, 1915 to January 1, 1916.
-(Eastern Utah Advocate, July 24, 1913, page 8, "Capital Completion Delayed")
+(Eastern Utah Advocate, July 24, 1913, page 8, "capitol Completion Delayed")

 January 30, 1914

 The Utah Consolidated Stone Company was shipping two cars (60 tons) per day from its quarry at Little Cottonwood, to the finishing plant at Midvale.
 (Salt Lake Mining Review,January 30, 1914, page 27, "Around The State")